1. Your existing unverified agent

 The gap: IdP verified the agent's identity, but had zero visibility into the specific action being authorized or whether it matched the user's original intent.

 LLMs are non-deterministic.
-You can't trust their output without a deterministic gate before execution and mathematical proof after.
+You can't trust their output without a deterministic gate before execution and deterministic checks plus a signed audit trail after.

 Step 1